Can you really make money with crochet?

 - Taught over 50 courses, lessons and workshops offered world-wide, and for the American Crochet Association.

-Since I began in 2009, I’ve learned that if you love to crochet there are three main careers you can easily begin:
+Since I began my first crochet job in 2009, I’ve learned that if you love to crochet there are three main careers you can easily begin:

 - Selling Crochet Items

 While you may be familiar with each one, I’m here to offer a clear and actionable path to help you start any one of these, beginning today: How to make money with crochet!